 Using a hot tub for fun

 Not only can hot tubs provide health benefits, but they can be a great form of entertainment and fun.
-There are a lot of things to do in your hot tub such as throw backyard parties, play water games, and enjoy fun hot tub accessories.
+There are a lot of things to do in your hot tub such as throw backyard parties, play water games, and enjoy fun hot tub toys and accessories.

 Hot tub parties